Funding to UNICEF

 UNICEF relies on voluntary contributions to uphold our mission of reaching every child.

-Resources to UNICEF’s programmes come from the voluntary contributions of governments, intergovernmental organizations, the private sector and individuals.
-UNICEF relies on this mixture of robust funding sources to uphold our mission of realizing the rights of every child, especially the most vulnerable.
+UNICEF's programs are supported by voluntary contributions from governments, intergovernmental organizations, foundations, the private sector, and individuals.
+This diverse array of funding sources enables us to fulfill our mission of ensuring every child's rights, particularly for the most vulnerable.

-Resources to UNICEF take the form of direct or indirect funding, people (volunteers, consultants and seconded personnel), partnerships, equipment and other in-kind donations.
-Our funding is categorized by:
+Contributions to UNICEF come in various forms, such as direct or indirect funding, human resources (volunteers, consultants, and seconded personnel), partnerships, equipment, and other in-kind donations.
+Our funding is classified into the following categories:

-In 2021, total contributions to UNICEF were US$8.1 billion.
-The public sector contributed the largest share: US$5.9 billion from government, inter-governmental and inter-organizational partners, as well as Global Programme Partnerships.
+In 2023, total contributions to UNICEF were US$8.92 billion.
+The public sector contributed the largest share: US$6.55 billion from government, inter-governmental and inter-organizational partners, as well as Global Programme Partnerships.

-Our top three resource partners in 2021 (by contributions received) were the Governments of the United States of America (US$884 million), Germany (US$868 million) and the European Union (US$585 million).
+Our top three resource partners in 2023 (by contributions received) were the Governments of the United States of America (US$1,402 million), Germany (US$746 million) and the World Bank Group (US$591 million).

-Private sector contributions (from National Committees, individual donors, NGOs, foundations and more) amounted to US$2 billion.
-The National Committees of the United States (US$475 million), Japan (US$187 million) and Germany (US$145 million) were the top three private sector partners.
+Private sector contributions (from National Committees, individual donors, NGOs and foundations) amounted to US$2.1 billion.
+United States Fund for UNICEF (US$372 million), Japan Committee for UNICEF (US$172 million) and German Committee for UNICEF (US$164 million) were the top three private-sector partners.

 With this support, UNICEF delivered life-changing outcomes for children across the Sustainable Development Goals.